Upcoming Events

 Next General Meeting

-Meeting will be held at the Chabot Space and Science Center Classroom 4 (the Room formerly known as Copernicus).
-Please enter through the side gate along the back road of the facility.
+Meeting will be held at the Chabot Space and Science Center in Classroom 4 (previously known as Copernicus).
+Please enter through the back outside gate entrance of the Science Center, midway along the rear access road.

 Telescope Makers’ Workshop